Ammar-Alnagar/Ammar-Alnagar/README.md

 I work at the intersection of large language models, cognitive science, and systems engineering.
 My focus is on building **reasoning-first agents** and **modular multi-agent frameworks** that go beyond prompt-response.

-- 🎓 Master’s Thesis: _“DynaToM: Modeling Dynamic and Interactive Theory of Mind for Conversational Agents”_
 - 🧠 Core interest: agents with belief modeling, memory, and long-term goals
 - 🔍 I care about making AI useful, interpretable, and actually smart — not just "chatty"